 The Discovery Channel International commissioned Karen T. Taylor to produce the first facial reconstruction of an important Mayan ancestor.
 Discovered in 1994, a pre-Columbian tomb in the ancient city of Palenque contained the remains of a woman who came to be known as the Red Queen.
 Embellished with jewels, gold, turquoise and jade, the tomb dates from about 600 A.D.
-This project can be seen in the production El Misterio de la Reina Roja and at the How Stuff Works website.
+This project can be seen the production El Misterio de la Reina Roja and at the How Stuff Works website.

 The skeletal body in situ was covered in cinnabar, hence the name Red Queen.
 She had a diadem and other adornments of turquoise.

 Frontal view of the sculpted facial reconstruction, including the diadem.
 A resin replica of the skull was used, so there would be no risk of damage to the fragile original.

 Lateral view of the reconstruction, which shows the cranial deformation typical of the ancient Mayans.